mistersouza/ayrton-senna/README.md

 ### Sing Up

-_This section invites users to join the mission._
+● This section invites users to join the mission.

 + The form in this section will validate user input against HTML5 guidelines.